RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 6. In the `Pet` component in `Pet.js`, add an `onClick` attribute (click event listener) to the `<button>` element returned from the `Pet` component.
 The value of the `onClick` attribute (click event listener) should be a callback function that invokes the `deletePet` function.
 Pass in the pet's id as an argument into the `deletePet` function.

+7. In the `Pet` component in `Pet.js`, render the value for the pet's likes where it says `/* pet's likes goes here */`

+Hint: You can access the value for the pet's likes from the `pet` prop whose value is an `object` that has a key named `likes`.

 ### Process: Building React Features With State

 1. Decide: Do we need state for this feature?
 If so, where?